Sarah has a PhD in classical civilisation from Swansea University. She continues to write on the ancient world and other topics.

 Prometheus then asked Zeus to choose which pile he wanted for his share.
 Zeus selected the larger heap, rich with fat, only to find that he had chosen the heap of bones and entrails.
 From then on, the Greeks ate the meat from a sacrifice and burned up the inedible parts as a more symbolic offering to the Gods.

-Prometheus Steals Fire for Mankind
+Prometheus Steals Fire from Mount Olympus

 Angered by Prometheus’ trick, Zeus took from humanity the use of fire altogether; the upstart mortals could see how they liked eating their meat raw.
 Rather than accepting the judgement of the ruler of the Gods, Prometheus decided once again to intervene on behalf of humanity.
 Ascending Mount Olympus, Prometheus found where Zeus kept fire hidden and placed the living flame within the hollow of a fennel stalk so that it should not be seen.

 Coming down from Olympus, Prometheus ran joyfully with the flaming torch of fennel which is why, some say, the Greeks used to hold flaming torches in triumph when they ran races.
-Prometheus then restored the use of fire to humanity.
+Prometheus thus restored the use of fire to humanity.

 The Wrath and Vengeance of Zeus